MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 _Walrus Sites_ are "web"-sites that use Sui and Walrus as their underlying technology.
 They are a prime example of how Walrus can be used to build new and exciting decentralized applications.
 Anyone can build and deploy a Walrus Site and make it accessible to the World!
+Funnily, this documentation is itself available as a Walrus site at <https://docs.walrus.site/walrus-sites/intro.html> (if you aren't there already).

 At a high level, the most exciting features include: